LLNL/RAJA/docs/sphinx/user_guide/tutorial/launch_exec_pols.rst

 where we have placed the OpenMP directive ``#pragma omp parallel for`` before the outer loop of the kernel.

-The corresponding RAJA versions of the C-style OpenMP variants is:
+The corresponding RAJA versions of the C-style OpenMP variant is:

 .. literalinclude:: ../../../../exercises/launchintro-execpols_solution.cpp
    :start-after: _raja_tensorinit_omp_outer_start